[Disclosure: Cards from our partners are mentioned below.]

-For many years, the Chase Sapphire Preferred was the card to carry if you wanted a premium travel credit card in your wallet.
-You could earn a generous signup bonus and extra points on travel and restaurant purchases — all for a very reasonable annual fee (currently $95, waived the first year).
-Then Chase decided it was time to make a big move and released the Chase Sapphire Reserve, undoubtedly the most talked about credit card of 2016.
-(The Sapphire Reserve was so popular, Chase temporarily ran out the metal versions of the card shortly after its August debut.).
+In past years, the Chase Sapphire Preferred card has been the go-to premium travel credit card.
+The card comes with a generous sign-up bonus and extra points on travel and restaurant purchases—all for a very reasonable annual fee of $95, which is waived the first year.
+Then Chase released the Chase Sapphire Reserve, one of the most talked-about credit cards of 2016 because of its pricey $450 annual fee and generous benefits.
+The Sapphire Reserve was so popular, Chase temporarily ran out of the metal versions of the card shortly after its August 2016 debut.

-While the elder Chase Sapphire Preferred (see full review here) and new Chase Sapphire Reserve credit cards offer a lot of the same benefits, including certain trip cancellation/interruption and baggage delay insurance, there are some major differences between the two.
-In this article, we’ll walk you through each card to help you decide which might be the better choice for your wallet.
+While the Chase Sapphire Preferred and Chase Sapphire Reserve credit cards offer a lot of the same benefits, including certain trip cancellation and interruption insurance and baggage delay insurance, there are some major differences between the two.
+In this article, we’ll walk you through each card to help you decide which might be the better choice for your needs.

 The Annual Fee